 In 1989, Roland Mueser hiked the Appalachian Trail conducting extensive interviews of the people he met along the way.
-The material he gathered he uses to answer all sorts of questions from what percentage of hikers wear underwear to how many miles do most hikers' boots or shoes hold up.
+He uses the information he gathered to answer all sorts of questions from what percentage of hikers wear underwear to how many miles do most hikers' boots or shoes hold up.
 Some of it is now a little dated, but the book has a huge amount of information you'll find nowhere else.

 Walking With Spring

-Earl Shaffer completed the first thru-hike of the Appalachian Trail at a time when some people still believed it was impossible starting a thru-hiking craze that continues today.
-This small, lightweight book is an interesting historial read during your own backcountry adventures.
+Earl Shaffer completed the first thru hike of the Appalachian Trail at a time when some people still believed the feat impossible.
+This small, lightweight book is an interesting historical read during your own backcountry adventures.

 AWOL on the Appalachian Trail

-Hands down, the best documentary you'll find about thru-hiking the Appalachian Trail.
-While this is a documentary about thru-hiking the Appalachian Trail, you'll find the same kinds of challenges and experiences on any long-distance trail.
+Hands down, the best documentary you'll find about thru hiking the Appalachian Trail.
+Although this is a documentary about the Appalachian Trail, you'll find the same kinds of challenges and experiences on any long distance trail.

 This is a fictionalized account of hiking along the Way of St. James (a.k.a.
 El Camino de Santiago) starring Martin Sheen and Emilio Estevez.
-It was filmed on location in France and Spain and shows a very different kind of long-distance trek than simply being out in the woods.
-It's a heart-warming story, though, and well worth watching even for those who don't care about hiking.
+It was filmed on location in France and Spain and shows a very different kind of long distance trek than simply being out in the woods.
+It's a heart warming story, though, and well worth watching.

 A Walk In the Woods

-It seems like most thru-hikers hate this book if only because they despise Bill Bryson for not completing the trail, but this book is laugh-out-loud funny—at least the first third of it is.
-(It does get a little dull once Bryson gets off the trail.)
-But I don't care, I still love this book.
-You won't learn much about long-distance hiking, but that's not the point of this book either.
-It's just meant to be fun to read, so get in the spirit and enjoy it! =)
+It seems like most thru hikers hate this book if only because they despise Bill Bryson for not completing the trail, but this book is laugh out loud funny.
+At least the first third of it is.
+It does get a little dull once Bryson gets off the trail.
+But I don't care, I still love this book. =)